 Chemical Peel in Edmonton

 There are various ways to improve skin tones, remove freckles, mild dark spots and acne.
-We use this Peel as an adjuvant to other re-surfacing treatment such as Fraxel Laser and Microneedling.
-It helps give your skin a great look and feel, especially if your budget is limited
+Chemical peels are an addition to other resurfacing treatments such as Fraxel Laser and Microneedling.
+It helps give your skin a great look and feel, especially if your budget is limited.

 What is a chemical peel?